 As a result, a well-identified buyer of the equity interests in the chinese entities, signed, in 2023, a term sheet with Baobab Group at a price reasonably defined and agreed between the parties.
 In addition, the transaction should be completed within 12 months from the date of the term sheet signature before November 2024; furthermore, an indemnity has been planned in the Term sheet to the benefit of the other part, in case one of the parties fails to pursue negotiations.
-For these reasons, the Group considered that the conditions were met for the application of IFRS5 to its Chinese assets and consequently the data.

-conditions were met for the application of IFRS5 to its Chinese assets, and consequently the data relating to these subsidiaries have been reclassified as "Assets held for sale" and "Income from discontinued operations" in the income statement, in accordance with the application of IFRS5.
+For these reasons, the Group considered that the conditions were met for the application of IFRS5 to its Chinese assets, and consequently the data relating to these subsidiaries have been reclassified as "Assets held for sale" and "Income from discontinued operations" in the income statement, in accordance with the application of IFRS5.